Congo, Republic of

 The Finance Law for the year 2025 promulgated by the President of the Republic introduced changes to the General Tax Code and non-codified texts, the main ones of which are summarised below:

-• The general corporate tax rate has been reinstated at 30%, reversing temporary reductions made during the COVID-19 period.
-Certain sectors have special rates: microfinance and private educational companies are taxed at 25%, mining, quarrying, and real estate development companies at 28%, while foreign legal entities have a rate of 33%.
+• The general corporate income tax (CIT) rate has been reinstated at 30%, reversing temporary reductions made during the COVID-19 period.
+Certain sectors have special rates: microfinance and private educational companies are taxed at 25%; mining, quarrying, and real estate development companies are taxed at 28%; and foreign legal entities are taxed at 33%.

-• The withholding tax system has been expanded to cover additional income types such as commissions, rebates, and discounts paid to individuals or entities not subject to corporate tax, applying a 10% rate.
+• The withholding tax (WHT) system has been expanded to cover additional income types, such as commissions, rebates, and discounts paid to individuals or entities not subject to CIT, applying a 10% rate.
 Furthermore, substantial penalties have been introduced for those failing to withhold or remit these taxes, including fines equivalent to the unpaid amounts and a 5% monthly interest charge.

-• A new 5% surcharge on business licenses has been established.
+• A new 5% surcharge on business licences has been established.

-• The new law mandates the use of a certified electronic invoicing system (referred to as SFEC) for all taxable transactions, aiming to modernize tax administration and improve transparency.
-Non-compliance results in heavy fines (up to XAF50 million) and disallows VAT deduction on non-compliant transactions.
-VAT exemptions have been extended to include products like mineral water and locally packaged butane gas, and the import of photovoltaic panels by startups and very small businesses.
+• The new law mandates the use of a certified electronic invoicing system (referred to as SFEC) for all taxable transactions, aiming to modernise tax administration and improve transparency.
+Non-compliance results in heavy fines (up to 50 million CFA francs [XAF]) and disallows value-added tax (VAT) deduction on non-compliant transactions.
+VAT exemptions have been extended to include products like mineral water and locally packaged butane gas and the import of photovoltaic panels by start-ups and very small businesses.
 Furthermore, a reduced VAT rate of 5% was introduced for specific everyday consumer goods, diesel, lubricants (imported by forestry companies), and sales by companies in special economic zones.

 • To encourage implementation of the electronic invoicing system, equipment purchased for this purpose can be fully depreciated (100%) in the year of acquisition, regardless of its expected useful life, providing a strong fiscal incentive for businesses to adopt the system.

 • The excise tax rates have been revised to align with regional directives.
-Tobacco products now attract a 30% excise duty, alcoholic beverages and luxury items such as perfumes and jewelry are taxed at 25%, sugared beverages at 12.5%, while passenger vehicles (excluding new models under 3000 cc) and motorcycles face a 15% excise duty.
+Tobacco products now attract a 30% excise duty, alcoholic beverages and luxury items (such as perfumes and jewellery) are taxed at 25%, sugared beverages are taxed at 12.5%, and passenger vehicles (excluding new models under 3000 cc) and motorcycles face a 15% excise duty.
 Gambling equipment is also taxed at 25%.

-• A new environmental levy which is 1% tax on non‑recyclable packaging (on customs value or ex‑factory price) to fund local‑authority household waste collection.
+• A new environmental levy is established, which is a 1% tax on non‑recyclable packaging (on customs value or ex‑factory price), to fund local‑authority household waste collection.